 - If you experience severe stomach pain during pregnancy, particularly in the third trimester, seek immediate medical help.

 - Dizziness, nausea, or vomiting are also red flag symptoms to watch out for.

-Tips to Deal with Discomfort in the Third Trimester
+Tips to Deal With Discomfort in the Third Trimester

 The third-trimester pregnancy is known to be associated with discomforts due to increase in weight and hormonal changes.
-Here are some tips to help you deal the discomfort of the third trimester:
+Here are some tips to help you deal with the discomfort of the third trimester:

 - Be more endurable and show patience.
 Panic and cribbing about pain won’t help.
 These discomforts are ought to occur and comforting your mind with positive feelings would help a lot.

-- Do not drink too much water before going to bed as this may lead to increase in the number of times you visit the bathroom.
+- Do not drink too much water before going to bed as this may lead to an increase in the number of times you visit the bathroom.